-Back about a few years ago, when it seemed Floyd Mayweather and Manny Pacquiao would never actually meet in the ring, pundits and historians started to wonder if theirs would be the biggest potential fight in boxing history to never materialize.
-Of course it did materialize and then many of us wished it hadn’t, but had it not, it would have simply joined a long list of great matches that failed to take place.
+Back during that awful time when for five long years it seemed Floyd Mayweather and Manny Pacquiao would never, ever meet in the ring, pundits and historians mused as to whether “MayPac” might be the biggest potential fight in boxing history to never materialize.
+Of course it did materialize and then many of us wished it had not, but in truth, if it hadn’t, it would have simply joined a long list of great matches that failed to take place.
 For example, what might have happened had iconic heavyweight champion Jack Dempsey and longstanding top contender Harry Wills ever clashed we will never know.
 Dempsey vs Wills will forever be the heavyweight superfight that never was.

 Safe to assume it would have been one hell of a battle.
 Yet Dempsey was almost modern in his inactivity.
 After winning the title by beating the tar out of Jess Willard in 1919, he competed just five times through the next five years.
 To put that into perspective, Danny Garcia, a contemporary often criticized for his lack of activity, has fought twice as often in the same span of time.